-Our client was accused by Milford Police for committing a felony for stealing.
-Prior to being questioned he hired Aaron J. Boria and we were able to negotiate a misdemeanor before he even set foot in court.
+Our client was accused by Milford Police for committing a felony for embezzling money from his employer.
+Prior to being questioned by police he hired Aaron J. Boria and we were able to negotiate a misdemeanor before he even set foot in court.

 Call (734) 453-7806 today for a free consultation with criminal lawyer, Aaron J. Boria.